zcash/zcash/README.md

 ```
 cd ~
 cd komodo
-#Go to your komodo directory
+#This starts komodo as a process - replace genproclimit with number of threads you want to use:
 ./src/komodod -gen=1 -genproclimit=1 &

-#This starts komodo as a process
+#This will get the stats:
-komodo/src/komodo-cli getinfo
+./src/komodo-cli getinfo

 #To view the process:
-ps aux | grep komodod
+ps -ef | grep komodod

 #To view komodod output:
 tail -f ~/.komodo/debug.log